Is Bluetooth Safe? How Bluetooth Hacking Happens and How to Prevent It

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Bluetooth technology uses radio waves to connect two or multiple devices wirelessly, and it allows for the transferring and sharing of data.
+Bluetooth technology uses radio waves to connect two or multiple devices wirelessly, allowing for the transferring and sharing of data.
 Using Bluetooth, you can connect your headphones to your phone without using a cable, for instance.
 It also allows you to transfer files between smart devices, monitor your vitals via fitness trackers, and even unlock your front door with your phone.

-Many people use Bluetooth every day because it is convenient, but is it completely safe and secure?
+Many people use Bluetooth daily because it's convenient.
+But is it safe and secure?
 As with any wireless technology, Bluetooth is not entirely safe from hacking.
-In this article, we will discuss warning signs of hacking, the different types of hacks to know about, and safety tips to keep in mind when using Bluetooth (including the best antivirus software and other products to stay safe).
+In this article, we will discuss warning signs of hacking, the different types of hacks to know about, and safety tips to remember when using Bluetooth (including the best antivirus software and other products to stay safe).

 In this article